Thomasorus/Ronbun/README.md

 ## How to develop or build the website

-- `./dev.sh` will create a node server, watch for file changes and compile html, xml and process images.
+- `./dev.sh` will watch for file changes and compile html, xml and process images.
 - `./build.sh` will compile html, xml and process images.
-- `./server.sh` triggers the local server if you want to locally visit the website.
+- `./server` creates a local server if you want to locally visit the website.

 Don't forget to use - `chmod +x ./*.sh` to allow scripts execution.